teakettles/Lookgud/README.md

+Application:
-Application: Lookgud
+Lookgud

+Description:
-Description: Built for Future Business Leaders of America - Phi Beta Lambda
-	     Mobile Application Development
+Built for Future Business Leaders of America - Phi Beta Lambda Mobile Application Development

+Created by:
-Created by:  Phimlamphay Dimanh
+Phimlamphay Dimanh
 Bethany Salgado

 University of Texas at Dallas

+Disclaimers:
-Disclaimers: Currently, the application is only *smartphone* deployable.
+Currently, the application is only *smartphone* deployable.

 The application is a .apk file that can be used on Android phones or an Android emulator (such as in Android Studio).

 INSTRUCTIONS
 =========================
 Download the APK file
 =========================
-- Click on the app-release.apk file above.
+- Click on the Download Zip button above.
-- Wait for it to download and the follow the instructions below.
+- Extract the app-release.apk file from the Zip file to a location of your choosing.

 =========================
 Using an Android Device
 =========================